6 key benefits of machine learning for business

 Machine learning is an extensive term and may include different techniques.
 But ultimately, it’s all about bringing value to society or business.

 So, what is machine learning?
 The shortest version: imagine it as a production line of a kind.
 A machine learning model can produce output from data input.
-To develop properly, ML algorithms need training data to learn from.
+To develop properly, machine learning algorithms need training data to learn from.

 ML model